-- (a) A meal break of between 30 minutes and 60 minutes must be allowed to each day worker. - (b) In the case of shiftworkers meal breaks will be taken without deduction of pay. - (b) The meal break must commence be taken no later than five hours after starting work or after resuming work from a previous meal break. - (c) Employees required to work through meal breaks must be paid at 200% of the minimum hourly rate for all time so worked until a meal break is allowed. - (d) Meal times may be altered or staggered by agreement between the employer and the majority of employees directly affected. - (e) Meal times must be taken at a time so as not to interfere with continuity of work.
+- (a) A meal break of between 30 minutes and 60 minutes must be allowed to each day worker. - (b) The meal break must commence no later than five hours after starting work or after resuming work from a previous meal break. - (c) Employees required to work through meal breaks must be paid at 200% of the minimum hourly rate for all time so worked until a meal break is allowed. - (d) Meal times may be altered or staggered by agreement between the employer and the majority of employees directly affected. - (e) Meal times must be taken at a time so as not to interfere with continuity of work.